MauriceBrg/lambda_bundler/README.md

-# Lambu
+# Lambda Bundler

-Lambu is a utility to bundle python code and/or dependencies for deployment to AWS Lambda.
+Lambda Bundler is a utility to bundle python code and/or dependencies for deployment to AWS Lambda.

 It can be used from within the CDK for example or in a deployment pipeline.